DGE Researcher Profile

 Previously, Luis held professional positions at the U.S. Department of Energy’s Argonne National Laboratory (environmental scientist), the U.S Environmental Protection Agency's Office of International Affairs in Washington DC (international environmental affairs specialist - Latin America), USEPA's Region 6 office in Dallas, TX (environmental scientist) and the University of Michigan's School of Natural Resources and Environment (research associate)

-Luis has appeared on television, print and radio media in 9 countries, and his research in the Amazon has been profiled in Nature, Scientific American, Smithsonian, Ecoamericas, and the Virginia Quarterly Review (VQR).
+Luis is an active speaker and lecturer, and has appeared on television, print and radio media in 9 countries.
+His research in the Amazon has been profiled by multiple U.S. news outlets, including Nature, Scientific American, Smithsonian, National Geographic, the Associated Press, Reuters, the Washington Post, the Sacramento Bee, Ecoamericas, Mongabay.com and the Virginia Quarterly Review (VQR).

 Ferreira, L. G., E. E. Sano, L. E. Fernandez, F.M.
 Araujo.
 Cultivated pastures in the Brazilian savanna: biophysical characteristics and fire occurrence as observed by moderate resolution satellite.
 International Journal of Remote Sensing.
 Vol. 34, No. 1, 10 January 2013, 154–167